Controlling access to USB devices

 • Make the rule passive.
 Passive rules behave like standard rules but do not actually block any actions.
 The agent only generates logs that indicate which actions security rules would have blocked.

-Use this mode to test new restriction rules, find out their impact, and make the necessary adjustments before disabling Passive rule mode.
+Use this mode to test new restriction rules, determine their impact, and make the necessary adjustments before disabling Passive rule mode.
 For further information on testing rules and policies, refer to Testing security policies.

 • Select the log settings that this rule will send.